rrosajp/youtubemusicdownloader/README.md

 # YouTube Music Downloader
 A simple Python script to download YouTube Music playlists, albums or tracks by providing a link.
 By default, tracks are downloaded at AAC 128k, but you can also get AAC 256k if a YouTube Music Premium cookies.txt is placed at the same directory as this script.
-Tags (album artist, album cover, album name, album track count, album year, total tracks, track artist, track lyrics, track name, track number, track rating) are fetched from YouTube Music itself.
+Tags (album artist, album cover, album name, album track count, album year, track artist, track lyrics, track name, track number, track rating) are fetched from YouTube Music itself.

 ### Requirements
     pip install yt_dlp mutagen ytmusicapi